Robbbo-T/GAIA-AIR/BUSINESS_rules-S1000D.md

 # Business Rule Template for S1000D
+# S1000D Business Rules Decision Points (BRDP)

+## 1. General Managerial Decisions (BRDP Group 1)
+- **Purpose**: Define overarching policies for implementing and managing S1000D.
+- **Key Rules**:
+  - Specify the applicable S1000D issue (e.g., Issue 4.2, Issue 5.0).
+  - Establish governance for updates and reviews.
+  - Assign roles for approving, validating, and publishing content.

+---

+## 2. CSDB Object Coding and Titling (BRDP Group 2)
+- **Purpose**: Standardize coding and titling conventions for CSDB objects.
+- **Key Rules**:
+  - Develop naming conventions for data modules and containers.
+  - Define titling structures for technical publications and metadata.

+---

+## 3. Optional, Project-Specific Configurations (BRDP Group 3)
+- **Purpose**: Allow customization of elements and attributes for project-specific requirements.
+- **Key Rules**:
+  - Specify optional elements for inclusion based on project scope.
+  - Define conditions for including or excluding configurable attributes.

+---

+## 4. Zones and Access Points (BRDP Group 4)
+- **Purpose**: Specify data zones and access points for operational use.
+- **Key Rules**:
+  - Define location-specific tagging schemas.
+  - Establish access points for secure and efficient data retrieval.

+---

+## 5. Figures, Multimedia, Foldouts, and Hotspots (BRDP Group 5)
+- **Purpose**: Standardize the inclusion of multimedia content in IETPs.
+- **Key Rules**:
+  - Define resolutions and formats for images, videos, and hotspots.
+  - Ensure compatibility with IETP viewers.

+---

+## 6. Business Rules Document and BREX (BRDP Group 6)
+- **Purpose**: Define schemas for business rules exchange and documentation.
+- **Key Rules**:
+  - Use BREX data modules to validate compliance with business rules.
+  - Ensure the business rules document aligns with organizational standards.

+---

+## 7. Security Classification and Restrictions (BRDP Group 7)
+- **Purpose**: Protect sensitive information with appropriate security measures.
+- **Key Rules**:
+  - Classify data (e.g., Public, Restricted, Confidential).
+  - Define encryption protocols and access levels for secure data handling.

+---

+## 8. Applicability (BRDP Group 8)
+- **Purpose**: Define rules for mapping data modules to specific configurations or scenarios.
+- **Key Rules**:
+  - Use applicability cross-reference tables (ACRTs) for structured mapping.
+  - Tag data modules with metadata for precise filtering and retrieval.

+---

+## 9. Control Authority Content (BRDP Group 9)
+- **Purpose**: Define control authority elements like logos and remarks.
+- **Key Rules**:
+  - Standardize content format for control authority elements.
+  - Include logos and other branding in specified data module locations.

+---

+## 10. Quality Assurance and Version Control (BRDP Group 10)
+- **Purpose**: Ensure data accuracy, consistency, and traceability.
+- **Key Rules**:
+  - Implement version control with detailed change logs.
+  - Conduct quality checks at each stage of data module development.

+---

+## 11. Data Management Lists (BRDP Group 11)
+- **Purpose**: Provide schemas for managing and retrieving data lists.
+- **Key Rules**:
+  - Use schemas for managing parts lists, schedules, and updates.
+  - Standardize metadata for efficient list filtering.

+---

+## 12. List of Applicable Publications (LOAP) (BRDP Group 12)
+- **Purpose**: Define rules for compiling and maintaining LOAPs.
+- **Key Rules**:
+  - Standardize publication references in the LOAP.
+  - Include links to related data modules for seamless navigation.

+---

+## 13. Change Marking and Reason for Update (BRDP Group 13)
+- **Purpose**: Document changes and their justifications in data modules.
+- **Key Rules**:
+  - Highlight changes using standardized change markers.
+  - Include detailed reasons for updates in metadata.

+---

+## 14. Referencing (BRDP Group 14)
+- **Purpose**: Define cross-referencing rules for data module content.
+- **Key Rules**:
+  - Ensure internal and external links are consistent and functional.
+  - Use unique identifiers for all references.

+---

+## 15. Procedural Information (BRDP Group 26)
+- **Purpose**: Standardize procedural content for operational tasks.
+- **Key Rules**:
+  - Structure procedural data with step-by-step instructions.
+  - Include safety notes, warnings, and cautions in standardized formats.

+---

+## 16. Maintenance Planning (BRDP Group 28)
+- **Purpose**: Define schemas for maintenance schedules and checklists.
+- **Key Rules**:
+  - Use structured schemas for creating maintenance plans.
+  - Include applicability metadata for condition-based maintenance.

+---

+## 17. Illustrated Parts Data (BRDP Group 31)
+- **Purpose**: Standardize parts data for identification and lifecycle management.
+- **Key Rules**:
+  - Include detailed part diagrams and metadata in IPD modules.
+  - Ensure compatibility with supply chain systems.

+---

+## 18. Wiring Data (BRDP Group 32)
+- **Purpose**: Establish schemas for managing wiring diagrams and field data.
+- **Key Rules**:
+  - Use structured schemas for electrical and avionics systems.
+  - Include metadata for compatibility with wiring management tools.

+---

+## Implementation Notes
+1. **Governance**:
+   - Assign a team to manage business rule creation and updates.
+   - Schedule periodic reviews to ensure alignment with new S1000D issues.

+2. **Validation**:
+   - Use BREX rules to validate schema compliance across data modules.
+   - Automate validation processes to reduce errors and improve efficiency.

+3. **Training**:
+   - Train stakeholders in S1000D rules, schemas, and tools.
+   - Provide templates and documentation for consistent implementation.

+4. **Tools**:
+   - Use software like Arbortext, Oxygen XML Editor, and CSDB platforms for rule creation and data management.

+---

+This markdown template covers key business rule decision points (BRDPs) for implementing S1000D, ensuring comprehensive governance, security, and operational alignment.
 ## General Information
 - **Applicable to**: All projects using S1000D.
 - **Category**: 1 - General Business Rules